Speaking is an important part of my work. Teaching about content strategy and information architecture are important to me for two reasons:

-I can speak on many topics related to content strategy and information architecture.
+I can speak on many topics related to content strategy and information architecture, and I have a great sense of persuasion.
 I tailor each presentation to the audience.
 Regardless of the topic, I find that 30-45 min works well for this kind of presentation — less time and we can’t dig very deep, but if time allotted is longer than 45 minutes, we need to consider a workshop format both to maintain the audience interest and to maximize the value from the presentation.

 - Panel Moderation